Data-Driven Estimation of Heterogeneous Treatment Effects: Counterfactual prediction and effect estimation

 \subsubsection{Two-model approaches}

 In contrast to the single-model approach, another way to model heterogeneity is to model two potential outcomes separately, called the \emph{two-model approach}.
 In the two-model approach, a separate model is built on treated and control groups.
 Then, to estimate CATE, the difference between treatment group model prediction and control group model prediction is used to estimate the effect.
+In the two-model approach, there are two separate treatment response functions, each one modeling treatment or control units.
+This allows different covariates to have different influences on the outcome for the treatment group than the ones for the control group.

 Formally, let \( \esttreat(\mathbf{x}) \) and \( \estcontrol(\mathbf{x}) \) be supervised estimators for the outcome for the treated and control groups, respectively.
 The CATE is estimated as:

 The main difference between the two-model and single-model approaches is that the two-model approach trains two separate estimators for treatment and control outcome prediction instead of one model for both.
 The two model approach has been used with Linear Regression~\citep{cai-bio11}, Trees~\citep{athey-stat15,hill-jcgs11}, Random Forests~\citep{foster-statmed11}, and Gradient Boosted Trees~\citep{kunzel-pnas19}.
 Figure~\refeq{fig:slearner_tlearner} contrasts how single-model and two-model approaches perform training and validation.